DaintyJet/VChat_GTER_EggHunter/README.md

 #### Further Analysis
 1. Generate a Cyclic Pattern.
 We do this so we can tell *where exactly* the return address is located on the stack.
-We can use the *Metasploit* program [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
+We can use the *Metasploit* script [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
 By analyzing the values stored in the register which will be a subset of the generated string after a crash, we can tell where in memory the return address is stored.
 	```sh
 	$ /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 400
 	```